robotology/robotology-superbuild/doc/conda-forge.md

 cmake --build . --config Release
 ~~~

+> [!IMPORTANT]
-**IMPORTANT: If you use Visual Studio 2022, the fourth command needs to be changed in `cmake -G"Visual Studio 17 2022" ..`.
-Visual Studio 2017 or earlier are not supported.**
+> If you use Visual Studio 2022, the fourth command needs to be changed in `cmake -G"Visual Studio 17 2022" ..`.
+Visual Studio 2017 or earlier are not supported.

+> [!IMPORTANT]
-**IMPORTANT: On Windows, you need to make sure that your Windows installation has enabled support long path, see how to do that in https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#enable-long-paths-in-windows-10-version-1607-and-later.**
+> On Windows, you need to make sure that your Windows installation has enabled support long path, see how to do that in https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#enable-long-paths-in-windows-10-version-1607-and-later.

+> [!IMPORTANT]
-**IMPORTANT: conda-forge does not provide Debug version of its libraries, so in Windows you can't compile in Debug mode if you are using conda-forge.**
+> conda-forge does not provide Debug version of its libraries, so in Windows you can't compile in Debug mode if you are using conda-forge.